 - A member of staff, the Data Protection Officer (DPO), is appointed who has specific responsibility for data protection within the Council

-- Any disclosure of personal data is in compliance with the law and with approved procedures
+- Any disclosure of personal data is in compliance with the legislation and with approved procedures

 - Anyone managing and handling personal information understands that they are legally bound to follow good data protection practice